-The main legal obligation when becoming self-employed is that you must register as a self-employed person with Revenue.
+If you become self-employed you must register with Revenue as a self-employed person.
 You pay tax on the profits from your business and on any other income that you have.

-If you make a late payment of any taxes due by you, you will be charged interest from the due date to the date when your payment is received.
+If you make a late payment of any taxes due, you will be charged interest from the due date to the date when your payment is received.

 You must keep proper records which include:

 You must keep supporting records (for example, invoices, bank and building society statements, cheque stubs and receipts).
-You do not have to send them in to Revenue, but you must keep them in case of a Revenue audit, that is, an inspection.
+You do not have to send them in to Revenue, but you must keep them in case of a Revenue audit.

-If you are working from home you may be able to claim a proportion of household bills such as telephone, heating, lighting etc.
+If you are working from home you may be able to claim a proportion of household bills such as telephone, heating, lighting and broadband.

-You can find more information on self-employment in Revenue’s A Guide to Self Assessment IT10, which includes information how to fill in your tax return and important deadlines.
+You can find more information on self-employment in Revenue’s guide to self-assessment, which includes information about how to fill in your tax return and important deadlines.
 Revenue also has information on registering for tax and about the business expenses that you can claim against income.
 Your local Revenue office can also help you with any questions that you may have.